Icahn says has mulled Netflix takeover, no decision made

 Icahn last month disclosed he had amassed control of 9.98 percent of Netflix shares.
 Most of his purchases were in the form of call options that expire in September 2014.
 The billionaire, who is known for shaking up corporate management, has said Netflix was undervalued and an attractive acquisition target for a number of companies.

-Netflix has since adopted a poison pill defence to prevent a hostile takeover, a move that Icahn on Thursday called "reprehensible."
+Netflix has since adopted a poison pill defense to prevent a hostile takeover, a move that Icahn on Thursday called "reprehensible."

 A Netflix spokesman did not immediately respond to a request for comment on Icahn's remarks.